 The technician told me I looked young – and asked me my age.
 When I told him I was 58, he punched me in the arm – Elaine-from-Seinfeld style.
 He claimed he didn’t believe me.

 It’s not by accident that I’m (perhaps) a younger-looking and (definitely) younger-feeling almost 60 year old.

 In my research I discovered that “Senior Cohousing” is trending right now – which I’m very excited about – for later on in my life, when I am older.

-“Senior Cohousing” is when you live in an “intentional neighborhood” – surrounded by your friends – and you share in things like the same dining area, library, fitness center, garden, TV room etc.
+When you choose senior cohousing, you get to live surrounded by your friends.
+Plus, you share in things like the same dining area, library, fitness center, garden, TV room etc.

 Longevity research states that staying social with friends and family helps to keep you living longer.